-- Second, as dependency is downloaded only once, it reduces the network usage as well.
+- Second, as dependency is downloaded only once, it reduces network usage as well.

 settings.xml file to use one or more mirrors.

-You do not need to make any special configuration to allow access the central repository, except network proxy settings if you are behind any firewall.
+You do not need to make any special configuration to allow access to the central repository, except network proxy settings if you are behind any firewall.

-You can configure a remote repository in the POM file or super POM file in remote repository itself.
+You can configure a remote repository in the POM file or super POM file in the remote repository itself.

-<repositories> <repository> <id>org.source.repo</id> <url>http://maven.orgName.com/maven2/</url> </repository> </repositories>
+<repositories> <repository> <id>org.source.repo</id> <url>https://maven.orgName.com/maven2/</url> </repository> </repositories>

-Drop me your questions in comments section.
+Drop me your questions in the comments section.